ucl-bug/jaxdf/README.md

 <br/>

 #### Acknowledgements

 - Some of the packaging of this repository is done by editing [this templace from @rochacbruno](https://github.com/rochacbruno/python-project-template)
-- The multiple-dispatch method employed is based on `plum`: https://github.com/wesselb/plum
+- The multiple-dispatch method employed is based on `plum`, check out this amazing project: https://github.com/wesselb/plum

 #### Related projects